Indigenous Education

 Native Language Program

-The Northwest Catholic District School Board is made up of 5 schools consisting of approximately 1250 students.
-The Ojibwe Language Program is present in 3 schools within our board; Sacred Heart School in Sioux Lookout, St. Mary School in Fort Frances and Our Lady of the Way School in Stratton.
-Approximately 150 students are enrolled in the Native Language Programs across the board.
+The Northwest Catholic District School Board is made up of 5 schools consisting of approximately 1200 students; 170 of which are enrolled in the Native Language Programs.
+The Ojibwe Language Program is present in three of our schools; Sacred Heart School in Sioux Lookout (grade 4 to 8), St. Mary School in Fort Frances (grade 1 to 8) and Our Lady of the Way School in Stratton (all grades).

 It is imperative that TNCDSB ensure First Nation, Métis, and Inuit cultures are recognized and supported within our schools.

-TNCDSB supports the Ojibwe Language Program, allocating additional staffing to allow Ojibwe Language Instruction to occur from grade 1 up.
 Introducing outdoor classrooms and land based pedagogy to the Ojibwe Language Program as well as providing experiential learning opportunities help connect the language to the land.

 INDIGENOUS EDUCATION COMMITTEE